 Cherries tend to grow where apples do, but geographical conveniences aside, there is still something incredibly satisfying about cherry cider.
 The acidity of a well made cider can elevate common sweet cherries from bland to brilliant, while cider's complexity and tannic structure can give weight to tart cherries and bring out their flavor.
 We sampled several cherry ciders from around the country to find some favorites to recommend.

-Entries tagged with 'the cider press'
+'the cider press' on Serious Eats

 The name Greg Hall is well known in the world of craft beer—Hall was an early advocate of beer pairings and the man behind the world class beers at Goose Island Beer Co.
 Greg's newest obsession is cider, and the first pints from his Virtue Cider venture are now on tap in Chicago.